-Maximum Building Height: Required -36 feet; Requested -43 feet (north building); 30.5 feet (south building).
+Maximum Building Height: Required - 36 feet; Requested - 43 feet (north building); 30.6 feet (south building).

-The Board finds that the building heights of the proposed buildings implicates substantial Local Concerns that outweigh the regional need for affordable housing, particularly concerning the massing of the Project in relation to abutters.
-In particular, the Board is concerned with the height of the southern townhouse building as it relates to the southern abutters on Beatrice Circle.
-However, the Board finds that by including more of the building massing on the north side of the Site, including through the adjustments to the front and rear setbacks as provided in this Decision, these substantial Local Concerns will be addressed satisfactorily, and this waiver is therefore Consistent with Local Needs.
-Accordingly, the Board GRANTS this waiver, provided that the heights and roofs of the Amended Final Plans show that the southern building shall not exceed 30' 6" to the midpoint of a gable roof and that the height of the northern building shall not exceed 43'
+The Board finds that the building heights of the proposed buildings implicate substantial Local Concerns that outweigh the regional need for affordable housing, particularly concerning the massing of the Project in relation to abutters.
+In particular, the Board echoes its October 2021 Decision concern with the height of the southern townhouse building as it relates to the southern abutters on Beatrice Circle.
+However, the Board finds that by further shifting the building massing towards the north side of the Site, including through the adjustments to the front and rear setbacks as provided in both the October 2021 Decision and further still in this Amended Decision, these substantial Local Concerns will be addressed satisfactorily, and this waiver is therefore Consistent with Local Needs.
+Accordingly, the Board GRANTS this waiver.